atqraxiaa/Atria/README.md

 ## Prerequisites

 Before using Atria, ensure you have the following installed:
-- Python 3.12.5 (run `Install Atria.bat` to automatically install or to update to the latest version.)
+- Python 3.12.5 (run `Install Atria.bat` to automatically install or to update to the latest version)
 - Telegram bot token (created via [BotFather](https://core.telegram.org/bots#botfather))
 - Chat ID from Telegram bot